 Dr. Sandro O. Monteblanco is an attorney who operates out of Lima, New York and Madrid.

-Dr. Monteblanco was brought up in the United States and spent his formative years between Oregon and New York.
-Later in life he moved to Europe where he graduated Magna Cum Laude from Chelsea University in the UK with an advanced degree in International Business Administration.
-Dr. Monteblanco later returned to Peru where he worked as a foreign business consultant assisting foreign franchises set up operations in Peru as well as throughout South and Central America.
-While successful at this venture, Dr. Monteblanco decided to bridge the gap between designing the business plan and executing it by attending law school and focusing his studies on corporate law and international trade.
-Nowadays, Dr. Monteblanco is member of various international Bars and the Managing Partner of a very successful law practice headquartered in Lima with offices in New York and Madrid that specialize in Maritime, Mining, Corporate and International Law as well as other specialties handled by the growing number of associates; he however, still handles maritime cases personally.
+Dr. Monteblanco was raised in the United States and spent his formative years between Oregon and New York.
+Later in life he travelled to Europe where he lived, studied and graduated from Chelsea University in the UK with an advanced degree in International Business Administration.

+Dr. Monteblanco later returned to Peru where he worked as a foreign business consultant assisting franchises set up operations in Peru as well as throughout South and Central America.
+While successful at this venture, Dr. Monteblanco bridged the gap between designing the business plan and executing it by attending law school and focusing his studies on corporate law and international trade.

+Nowadays, Dr. Monteblanco is member of the New York State Bar and the Managing Partner of a very successful law practice both in Lima and in New York that specializes in Maritime, Mining, Corporate and International Law as well as other specialties handled by his growing number of associates; he however still handles maritime cases personally.